sylentillyaltbecauseillprobgettermed/Colton-the-OGFN-Gooner-FRFR/README.md

 https://pastebin.com/rXKawJWp -> **look into here**

-you can see he mainly goes by the names "pumpkincakezzz" wich is a of b*tthole model he also goes by the name "harrytwinkle" wich is also important later!
+you can see he mainly goes by the names "pumpkincakezzz" which is a of b*tthole model he also goes by the name "harrytwinkle" which is also important later!
-I havent logged into the websites in a while, i dont know if he changed the info or not I do not know wich website, but on one of them he owned a account that posted over 72400 pics wich totals around GIGABYTES of leaked of content...
+I havent logged into the websites in a while, i dont know if he changed the info or not I do not know which website, but on one of them he owned a account that posted over 72400 pics which totals around GIGABYTES of leaked of content...

 # *HIS ALT DISCORD ACCOUNT TALKING TO YOUNGER PEOPLE*

-Although i dont have alot of proof about this, because when we logged into his alt discord account we got logged out 10 minutes in. wich is not enough time to gather alot of proof. and most proof is lost too because of me losing alot of data because of being rootkitted by a luckyware variant
+Although i dont have alot of proof about this, because when we logged into his alt discord account we got logged out 10 minutes in. which is not enough time to gather alot of proof. and most proof is lost too because of me losing alot of data because of being rootkitted by a luckyware variant

 photo of his discord account -> https://i.ibb.co/TxqYpRWF/SPOILER-image.png

-you can see in his bio he had a discord server. wich after talking to just ONE person due to the limited time we had. we found out that person was..
+you can see in his bio he had a discord server. which after talking to just ONE person due to the limited time we had. we found out that person was..
 14. the discord server was used to send leaks of the pumpkincakezzz of. but there were also people trading "pics" to eachother.
 **Sadly all proof of this is GONE. as the server is deleted by him after we confronted him and me losing my data as said before**